rackerlabs/docs-cloud-identity/api-docs/dev-guide/concepts.rst

 	An authentication token is an encrypted string returned by the Identity service when you submit an authentication request with valid credentials.
 Each time that you submit an API request, you include this authentication token.

-Because the token expires after 24 hours, you must generate a new token once each day.
-The token stores information about a suer's credentials and, optionally, user identity information, as well as a time stamp and a digital signature.
+	Because the token expires after
+	24 hours, you must generate a new token once each day.
+The token stores information about a user's credentials and, optionally, user identity information, as well as a time stamp and a digital signature.

 	If necessary, administrators and users can invalidate a token before it expires by submitting a Revoke token API request.

-	Authentication tokens expire in 24 hours.
-The expiration date is included in the authentication response.
-If necessary, Administrators and users can revoke a token before its expiration date.
     After a token expires or becomes invalid, the Identity service returns 404 errors until you authenticate again.

+	The Rackspace Cloud Identity service issues authenticated encrypted tokens (AE).
+	AE tokens are non-persistent tokens that contain encrypted metadata that supplies all the necessary information to determine whether a token is valid.
+For more information, see the
+	:kc-article:`Authenticated Encrypted Tokens <introduction-to-encrypted-authenticated-token>`
+	in the Rackspace Knowledge Center.

 .. _authorization-concept: